forestDean/prework-study-guide/README.md

 # prework-study-guide
-A prework study guide for Front-End Web Development &amp; UX bootcamp
+A prework study guide for bootcamp students